Texseractrum/med-chatbot/QUICKSTART.md

 1. **Click "Upload Guideline"** button
 2. **Select a PDF file** containing your clinical guideline
-3. Wait 15-30 seconds while the system:
+3. Wait while the system processes your PDF:
    - Extracts pages as images
    - Uses GPT-4 Vision to analyze flowcharts and decision logic
    - Converts to structured JSON format